-Command Function REVIEWSTD Prints a summary of disk storage, with the files defined in an STD file, allowing the user to delete, backup, or copy the contents of the file.
+Command Function REMOVE Requests that a tape be removed from a system tape drive.
+REVIEW Prints a summary of disk storage, allowing the user to user to delete, relist or copy the contents of the file.
+REVIEWSTD Prints a summary of disk storage, with the files defined in an STD file, allowing the user to delete, backup, or copy the contents of the file.
 REWIND Rewinds a tape to its beginning or load point.
 SCAN Searches a free tape up to the first encountered double tape mark and reports on the density, number of records, and longest record length.
 SPE Positions a tape just beyond the end of its last file on labeled tape or between the next two adjacent tape marks on free tape.
 SPF Positions a tape to the beginning of a specified file.
 SPR Positions a free tape forwards or backwards a specified number of records. ТХ Sets the tab stops for PCL copy operations which use the TX option.
 WEOF Writes an end-of-file record to the specified device.